minprog/platforms/basics/1 workshop/mac/index.md

 Run:

-    pip3 install requests
+    pip3 install requests numpy pandas matplotlib seaborn pandas

-This will install the Python package _Requests_.
+This will install the Python packages _requests_, _numpy_, _matplotlib_ and _pandas_, and _seaborn_.

+> In case you are on a new M1 macbook, you might encounter an error when trying to install `seaborn`.
+To fix this install the python package `scipy` through homebrew instead of pip3 like so: `brew install scipy`.
+Then rerun the `pip3` command above again.

 > Please note that _only_ `python3`/`pip3` will open the right version of Python.
 > Always run your program with `python3` and install packages with `pip3` otherwise you will use an old version!